Akhtar Ali

 Akhtar Ali (Urdu: اختر علی) (5 July 1939 – 7 February 2021), was an Indian tennis player.
 He was a member of the Indian Davis Cup team continuously from 1958 to 1964 and captain of Indian Davis Cup in 2008.

+Career

+He played his first known singles tournament in 1956 at the Rothmans Invitation at Eastbourne.
+The same year whilst touring England he won his first singles title at the New Malden Open against compatriot Arvind Charanjiva.
+He won his final known singles title at Jaipur in 1964.

+He played his final known tournament at the Singapore Grass Court Championships in 1983 at the age of 44.
+He competed at the Wimbledon Championships four times with his best result coming in 1961 when he made it to the second round.
+He also competed at French Championships played at Roland Garros in 1956 and 1958.

+His other career highlights include; winning the Ceylon Championships in 1960 against Sumant Misra and 1962 against V.R.
+Balasubramaniam.
+He also won the Saint-Lunaire International in France against Lew Gerrard and the Jaipur International against Alan Mills.

+Post playing career

 Later he turned to coaching and coached the players like Ramesh Krishnan, Vijay Amritraj, Anand Amritraj and Leander Paes.
 He was father of Zeeshan Ali, a former Indian national tennis champion, Nilofer Ali and Zareen Desai.

-Post career

 Akhtar Ali started a junior development programme at the South Club.
 The trainees were divided into three categories — under-14, under-16 and under-18.
-Free coaching was provided to the state’s best players.
+Free coaching was provided to the state's best players.

 Akhtar Ali died on 7 February 2021, aged 81.

 Awards

 Winner of the Arjuna Awardees in Lawn Tennis in 2000.